-- Population and Waste Generation Spreadsheet was used initially to provide the waste mass and volume of landfill airspace required. - Landfill Capacity and Size Spreadsheet was used to determine the footprint size required. - Landfill Siting guidelines used to locate a suitably sized and appropriate site. - Landfill Design guidelines used to design the landfill described below.
+- Population and Waste Generation Spreadsheet was used initially to provide the waste mass and volume of landfill airspace required. - Landfill Capacity and Size Spreadsheet was used to determine the footprint size required.

+Landfill Design guidelines used to design the landfill are described below.